QubesOS/qubes-doc/common-tasks/usb.md

     sys-usb:2-5     058f:3822 058f_USB_2.0_Camera (attached to conferences)
     sys-usb:2-1     03f0:0641 PixArt_HP_X1200_USB_Optical_Mouse

-Now, you can use your USB device (camera in this case) in `conferences` qube.
+Now, you can use your USB device (camera in this case) in the `conferences` qube.
+If you see the error `ERROR: qubes-usb-proxy not installed in the VM` instead, please refer to the [Installation Section][installation].

 When you finish, detach the device: